President Trump and Pope Francis Meet in Vatican City

 Trump arrived in Rome Tuesday evening, his motorcade closing a busy Italian highway just after rush hour and prompting hundreds of onlookers to briefly step out of their gridlocked cars to gawk at the fleet of armored vehicles.
 He spent the night at the U.S. ambassador to Italy's residence.

 Though both Trump and Francis are known for their unpredictability, papal visits with heads of state are carefully arranged bits of political and religious theater that follow a specific program, with little room for deviation or unwanted surprises.
-Trump was expected to be given a tour of the Vatican after he arrived and then meet with the pontiff in his library.
-The two men were to be left alone with a translator to hold a private discussion before emerging again to exchange gifts and farewells.
+Trump was expected to be given a tour of the Vatican after his papal meeting.

 Trump is the 13th president to visit the Vatican and, as part of his tour, he will view the Sistine Chapel.